Use Amazon Cognito as Identity Provider

 export HOST_URL="${ORG_SCHEMA}://${ORG_HOSTNAME}${ORG_PORT:+:$ORG_PORT}"

-The resulting id of created user pool will be stored in environment variable USERPOOL_ID that will be used later.
+The ID of the created user pool is stored in USERPOOL_ID and used later in the configuration.

 --policies 'PasswordPolicy={MinimumLength=8,RequireUppercase=true,RequireLowercase=true,RequireNumbers=true,RequireSymbols=false,TemporaryPasswordValidityDays=7}' \